 Is Storing Screens Important?

 As a business, you might have a design that is popular among your clients.
 The cleaning process is clearly important for the next batch of prints due to the demand, but so is the storage of the screens.
+These are not only physical things but also crucial parts of your business operation.

 If you have to print the next day, storing your screens in a well ventilated room or area helps them dry quicker.
 They must be dry and ready for print.
 A small trick is to assist the drying process with a clean cotton rag.
 This helps absorb moisture and left over chemicals from the mesh and frames.